mariusbalcytis/webpack-bundle/README.md

 How does this compare to assetic?
 ----

-Webpack let's you create components, which know their own dependencies.
+Webpack lets you create components, which know their own dependencies.

 With assetic, you must explicitly provide all needed javascript and stylesheet files in your templates.
 If you split one of your javascript files into two files, you need to update all templates where that new dependency